hackclub/terminalcraft/submissions/2048-Shell/README.md

 # 2048-Shell
-A simple implementation of the classic 2048 game, playable directly in your terminal using a Bash shell script.
+A 2048 game with a twist, playable directly in your terminal using a Bash shell script.

 ## Features
 - Play 2048 in your terminal with simple keyboard commands.